IRTF-HRPC/drafts/draft-guidelines.md

 Explanation:
 Authenticity ensures that data does indeed come from the source it claims to come from.
 This is important to prevent certain attacks or unauthorized access and use of data.

+At the same time, authentication should not be used as a way to prevent heterogeneity support, as is often done for vendor lock-in or digital rights management.

 Example:
-Authentication of data is important to prevent vulnerabilities and attacks, like man-in-the-middle-attacks.
+Authentication of data is important to prevent vulnerabilities, and attacks from on-path attackers.
 These attacks happen when a third party (often for malicious reasons) intercepts a communication between two parties, inserting themselves in the middle and posing as both parties.
 In practice this looks as follows:

 Alice wants to communicate with Bob.
 Alice sends data to Bob.